 If you receive a REN-ISAC alert or have other reasons to suspect that your organization may be impacted by a subdomain takeover attack, take the following four steps.

 1. UnderstandREN-ISAC defines Subdomain Takeover as the following:

 Subdomain takeover involves external hosting and an old DNS entry.
-It is made when an organization sets up a server hosted in a cloud environment (e.g. AWS, Azure, etc.), creates a DNS alias to point to that server's (externally-hosted) DNS name, and then later decommissions the service but does not remove the DNS entry.An ill-intentioned third party discovers this stale DNS record and re-establishes a server in that cloud environment answering under the original server's DNS name, the same one to which the hanging DNS entry still points.
+It is made possible when an organization sets up a server hosted in a cloud environment (e.g. AWS, Azure, etc.), creates a DNS entry to point to that server's (externally-hosted) DNS name or IP address, and then later decommissions the service but does not remove the DNS entry.An ill-intentioned third party discovers this stale DNS record and re-establishes a server in that cloud environment answering under the original server's DNS name or IP, the same one to which the hanging DNS entry still points.
 The solution is to remove any unused DNS entries, severing the relationship with the third-party server.

 The threat actor’s web server is used to serve spam and may redirect visitors to other websites as well.
 As you investigate, please heed this advice:

 Sites fronted by subdomain takeover are often used for SEO purposes and may contain sensitive, adult, and/or malicious content; please practice adequate sandboxing, privacy, and anonymity precautions when investigating an attack.Virtual machines/sandboxes, proxies/VPNs/Tor, plug-ins such as NoScript, curl/wget, etc. are all tools that should be in your incident response toolkit.
 It is not advisable to browse the suspected site with your device’s regular web browser.

 2. Record and Verify

 Gather DNS information about the hostname and determine that you no longer have control over the target .